 “In September 2014 for the first time we publicly raised questions about the big bang theory (herein abbreviated “bbt“).
 Of course, Stephen Hawking has always been its biggest and best salesperson.
 He has become a rock star among scientists, especially with his PBS-TV series, Genius, and the continued updating-and-capitalizing on his 1988, best-selling book, A Brief History of Time.
 In 1973 he co-authored his first book about the the subject, The Large Scale Structure of Space-Time.

 “Only a fool would dare challenge his (Hawking) work.”

 So, such is life; each of us must at sometime play the fool.
 Much further down I say:

 “The key: More than just the bbt‘s four forces of nature within the Planck scale, we assume a certain unification of all the Planck base units and those constants that define them, and that this unification is carried through the entire 202 base-2 exponential notations to the current time and present day (until proven to be otherwise).
 The Planck base units are defined by length, time, mass and charge.
 These Planck units are further defined by the speed of light (or special relativity), the gravitational constant (or general relativity), the reduced Planck constant (or ħ or quantum mechanics), the Coulomb constant (or ε0 or electric charge or electromagnetism), and the Boltzmann constant (or kB or of temperature).”

-I wonder if you might have any comments? …just so much idiosyncratic poppycock?
+I wonder if you might have any comments about our model? …just so much idiosyncratic poppycock?

 * * * *

-Niayesh Afshordi, University of Waterloo, and Perimeter Institute for Theoretical Physics
+Niayesh Afshordi, University of Waterloo, and Perimeter Institute for Theoretical Physics, June 14, 2017

 “Dr. Afshordi dabbles in Astrophysics, Cosmology, and Physics of gravity and is obsessed with observational hints that could help address problems in fundamental physics.”